Weak reflection principle for L\'evy processes: Weak symmetry of spectrally negative L e vy processes

-Alternatively, one might be tempted to use the analytic continuation of $W^{\psi(\lambda)}$ to extend $\Upsilon(\psi(\lambda))$ to a complex half plane via (\ref{eq.rhs.def}).
-Indeed, it is well known (cf. \cite{Kuznetsov1}) that $W^{\lambda}$ can be extended analytically to the entire complex plane.
-However, to the best of our knowledge, there exist no estimates of this extension (more precisely, we need an estimate of $e^{\lambda x} - \psi'(\lambda) W^{\psi(\lambda)}(x)$), which, in particular, would guarantee that the integral in the right hand side of $(\ref{eq.rhs.def})$ is well defined for all $\lambda$ in a half plane $H_{R}$.
-In fact, it is easy to construct an example of a L\'evy process whose infinitesimal generator has a nontrivial spectrum, and, hence, the integral in the right hand side of $(\ref{eq.rhs.def})$ is not well defined for some $\lambda$.
+Alternatively, one might be tempted to use the analytic continuation of $W^{\psi(\lambda)}$ to extend $\Upsilon(\psi(\lambda))$ to a complex half plane via (\ref{eqrhsdef}).
+Indeed, it is well known (cf.~\cite{Kuznetsov1}) that $W^{\lambda}$ can be extended analytically to the entire complex plane.
+However, to the best of our knowledge, there exist no estimates of this extension [more precisely, we need an estimate of $e^{\lambda x} - \psi'(\lambda) W^{\psi (\lambda)}(x)$], which, in particular, would guarantee that the integral on the right-hand side of (\ref{eqrhsdef}) is well defined for all $\lambda$ in a half plane $H_{R}$.
+In fact, it is easy to construct an example of a L\'evy process whose infinitesimal generator has a nontrivial spectrum, and hence the integral on the right-hand side of (\ref{eqrhsdef}) is not well defined for some $\lambda$.

 The difficulties described above explain why we are forced to construct the analytic continuation of $\Upsilon(\psi(\lambda))$, and investigate its asymptotic behavior, by hand. \end{remark}